 Raising of the accused’s fitness will necessarily place the prosecution in abeyance.
 In practical terms the result of such an enquiry may be that the prosecution is delayed til appropriate treatment is undertaken.
 The minimum delay would be something like 6 to 12 months.

 In R v Ju Sheng Zhang, unreported NSW CCA, 31 August 2000, the prosecutor, on the 4th day of the accused’s trial in which the accused was representing himself, expressed some concern about the accused’s fitness due to his increasingly bizarre behaviour.
 The jury had been empanelled and the trial was underway.
 There had been an earlier psychiatric examination of the accused that due to the accused apparent lack of cooperation had provided very little information.
 The prosecutor sought to then withdraw his earlier ‘application’ and the trial continued.
-On appeal, it was noted that it was not an option to continue the trial once the issue had been raised in good faith: ‘ his honour [had] no option but to discharge the jury and order an inquiry’ (p.
+On appeal, it was noted that it was not an option to continue the trial once the issue had been raised in good faith: ‘ his honour [had] no option but to discharge the jury and order an enquiry’ (p.
 7) into the accused fitness.

-In NSW, if the issue of the accused fitness is raised prior to arraignment, the permission of the NSW Attorney-General is required prior to an inquiry taking place [s8, Mental Health (Criminal Procedure) Act 1990]. s8 reads:
+In NSW, if the issue of the accused fitness is raised prior to arraignment, the permission of the NSW Attorney-General is required prior to an enquiry taking place [s8, Mental Health (Criminal Procedure) Act 1990]. s8 reads:

 Procedure where question of unfitness raised before arraignment

-(1)If the question of a person’s unfitness to be tried for an offence is raised at any time before the person is arraigned on a charge in respect of the offence, the Attorney General must determine whether an inquiry should be conducted before the hearing of the proceedings in respect of the offence.
+(1)If the question of a person’s unfitness to be tried for an offence is raised at any time before the person is arraigned on a charge in respect of the offence, the Attorney General must determine whether an enquiry should be conducted before the hearing of the proceedings in respect of the offence.

 The section only applies to criminal proceedings in the Supreme and District Court relating.
 The permission of the State Attorney is not necessary for an indictable Commonwealth prosecution that is still proceeding through the Local Court as s20B of the Crimes Act 1914 applies.
 After a person is arraigned, the permission of the New South Wales Attorney is not required.